 - You divorce or your partner passes away; or

 “Clifton Ingram LLP Solicitors’ team provides ‘an excellent, personalised service; nothing is too much trouble’.
 Peter McGeown and Stephanie Rose are ‘committed, proactive and approachable'".

 Clifton Ingram LLP Solicitor’s Wills & Inheritance team is one of the largest, most qualified and experienced in the area, with a reputation for delivering considered and practical advice combined with technical excellence.

 Our team includes members of Society of Trust and Estate Practitioners (STEP), Solicitors for the Elderly (SFE) and The Law Society Private Client Section.

 Contact our Wills & Probate Solicitors Wokingham, Reading, Berkshire & Across Thames Valley Today

 Our solicitors at Clifton Ingram can advise you on all aspects of Wills and Probate.
 We are a highly experienced, proactive and down-to-earth team of solicitors; bringing a high quality and professional service to your local area.
-We regularly advise clients in Wokingham, Berkshire and the surrounding areas including Reading, Finchampstead, Ascot, Sunningdale, Virginia Water, Henley, Bracknell, Crowthorne, Maidenhead, Theale, Farnborough and Wentworth Estate.
+We regularly advise clients in Wokingham, Berkshire and the surrounding areas including Reading, Finchampstead, Ascot, Sunningdale, Virginia Water, Henley, Bracknell, Crowthorne, Maidenhead, Theale and Farnborough.
 Speak to one of our team today to see how we can help on 0118 978 0099.
 Our solicitors will move fast to find a solution personal to you.